What Are The Symptoms Of A Faulty EGR Valve?

 If you’ve ever driven through a major city like LA, Chicago, New York, or Denver, then you’ve likely seen air pollution first-hand.

-What is an EGR valve, and what indications suggest that yours is failing?
+What is an EGR valve, and what signs suggest that yours is failing?

 Some signs of your EGR valve failing include a rough idle, poor performance, or decreased mileage!

-Thankfully, we will cover everything you ever want to know about an EGR valve in this guide.
-We will first take a closer look at what an EGR valve is and how it works.
+Thankfully, we will cover everything you ever want to know about an EGR valve in this thorough guide.
+We will first take a closer look at what an EGR valve is and how it operates.

 Afterward, we will examine the eight most prevalent signs that indicate yours is failing.